-If you used the drug losartan and need a Losartan Recall Lawsuit Lawyer, talk to the dangerous drugs attorneys at Schneider Hammers.
-You may be able to file a losartan lawsuit and get the financial compensation you deserve.
+If you used the drug Losartan and need assistance, talk to a dangerous drugs attorney at Schneider Hammers.
+You may be able to file a Losartan recall lawsuit and get the financial compensation you deserve.
 Our Atlanta losartan claims lawyers would be happy to help you explore your options in a free, no-obligation evaluation of your case.

 Losartan is a blood pressure medication that has been both widely used and voluntarily recalled.
 Certain lots of the drug are contaminated with a known human carcinogen.